syedqavi12/Steam-Games-Recommender-/README.md

 steam_merge: Final dataset used for the Project

-SVDpp_analysis: Contains the Python Code and results for SVDpp algorithm, Accuracy measures, Cluster analysis
+SVDpp_analysis: Contains code to optimizing and evaluating SVDpp algorithm using Accuracy measures and cluster analysis.

 Data_Exploration_Wrangling: Contains the code for data exploration